-Exploring Cultural Comfort: Charms and Traditional Healing Symbols
+Exploring Comfort in Culture: Charms and Traditional Healing Symbols

-Explore the historical and cultural significance of charms, symbols, and traditional practices used for comfort and spiritual support.
+Explore how charms, symbols, and traditional practices have been used across history and cultures to seek comfort and spiritual support.

 Throughout history and across diverse cultures, people have turned to symbols, objects, and traditional practices for comfort, protection, and support during times of vulnerability, including during menstruation.
 These practices are deeply rooted in cultural belief systems and folklore.